 Make your own

 I have to admit that I haven’t tested a DIY dishwashing liquid I like yet, so this is not on my non-toxic cleaning printables.
-As commercial brands go, I like ecostore’s, but I don’t pretend to have tried a wide variety.
-If you want to try making your own, you can try The Chemical Maze’s advice by mixing 2 tbsp castile soap with 2 cups water, then adding 1tsp of vegtable glycerin, all in a reusable bottle (I haven’t tried this recipe yet).
+As commercial brands go, I ecostore’s, seems okay, and is the only supermarket brand I have found without SLES.
+I prefer the Norwex dishwashing liquid, which is very concentrated, but cost-wise, if you are going to be using that regularly I’d honestly recommend signing up as a consultant.
+If you want to try making your own, you can try The Chemical Maze’s advice by mixing 2 tbsp castile soap with 2 cups water, then adding 1tsp of vegtable glycerin, all in a reusable bottle.
 Optionally add 5-10 drops of lavender oil (or I would use Lime or Lemon myself) for a pleasant fragrance that doesn’t have dozens of chemicals mixed in, and for its antimicrobial effect.